Tangent $\infty$-categories and Goodwillie calculus: Abstract

 \section{Abstract}

 We make precise the analogy between Goodwillie's calculus of functors in homotopy theory and the differential calculus of smooth manifolds by introducing a higher-categorical framework of which both theories are examples.
-That framework is an extension to $\infty$-categories of the \emph{tangent categories} of Cockett and Cruttwell (introduced originally by Rosick\'{y}).
-A tangent structure on an $\infty$-category $\bcat{X}$ consists of an endofunctor on $\bcat{X}$, which plays the role of the tangent bundle construction, together with various natural transformations that mimic structure possessed by the ordinary tangent bundles of smooth manifolds and that satisfy similar conditions.
+That framework is an extension to $\infty$-categories of the \emph{tangent categories} of Cockett and Cruttwell, introduced originally by Rosick\'{y}.
+The basic data of a tangent $\infty$-category consist of an endofunctor that plays the role of the tangent bundle construction, together with various natural transformations that mimic the structure possessed by the ordinary tangent bundles of smooth manifolds.

-The tangent bundle functor in Goodwillie calculus is Lurie's tangent bundle for $\infty$-categories, introduced to generalize the cotangent complexes of Andr\'{e}, Quillen and Illusie.
-We show that Lurie's construction admits the additional structure maps and satisfies the conditions needed to form a tangent $\infty$-category, which we refer to as the \emph{Goodwillie tangent structure} on the $\infty$-category of $\infty$-categories.
+The role of the tangent bundle functor in Goodwillie calculus is played by Lurie's tangent bundle for $\infty$-categories, introduced to generalize the cotangent complexes of Andr\'{e}, Quillen, and Illusie.
+We show that Lurie's construction admits the additional structure maps and satisfies the conditions needed to form a tangent $\infty$-category, which we refer to as the \emph{Goodwillie tangent structure}.